thiennguyenhieu/stock_prediction_ai/README.md

 # 📊 Stock Price Prediction using CNN-LSTM & Streamlit

 This project is an AI-powered stock price prediction tool that uses a **CNN-LSTM** architecture for forecasting and **Streamlit** for a clean, interactive UI.
-It also integrates **PhoBERT**, a pretrained Vietnamese news sentiment analysis model from Hugging Face, to assess market sentiment based on news headlines.
+It is designed to help visualize historical stock data and predict future trends using deep learning.

 ---